kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

   hostname will start with a string derived from the Route in the chart (currently "kubestellar-route-kubestellar") and continue with "." and then the ingress domain name for the cluster.
 - a command line flag for the `helm upgrade` command.
+This includes the usual control over namespace: you can set it on the command line, otherwise the namespace that is current in your kubeconfig applies.
 - `-X` turns on debug echoing of all the commands in the script that implements this command.
 - `-h` prints a brief usage message and terminates with success.